MaboroshiKobo/Junction/README.md

 # Automatically assign players on Bedrock Edition to a specified group
 permissions:
   enabled: true

-  # Which permission plugin to use
+  # Which permission plugin to use: "LuckPerms", "Vault"
-  # Supported: "LuckPerms" or "Vault"
   provider: "LuckPerms"

-  # Group assignment for Bedrock Edition players
-  # Note: Group name must exist in your permission plugin!
+  # Group name must exist in your permission plugin!
   group: "bedrock"

 # Do not touch this!